themesberg/flowbite-svelte/src/routes/docs/pages/compiler-speed.md

 ---
 layout: componentLayout
-breadcrumb_title: Faster Compiling Speed
+breadcrumb_title: Svelte Compiler Speed - Flowbite
-title: Faster Compiling Speed
+title: Svelte Compiler Speed - Flowbite
-component_title: Compile Speed
+component_title: Compiler Speed
 dir: Pages
-description: Flowbite Svelte Faster Compiling Speed
+description: Learn how you can manage and improve the Svelte compilation speed when using the Flowbite Svelte library by checking out this tutorial
 ---

 <script>